Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Background

 \subsection{Analytical Gradient of Contact Impulse}

-To compute $\mathbf{f}_{\mathbf{x}}$ and $\mathbf{f}_{\mathbf{u}}$, specifically the derivatives of the dynamics with respect to $\mathbf{x}$ and $\mathbf{u}$ (utilized in the backward pass as detailed in~\eqref{eq:coeff_of_Qfunction}), the gradient of the contact impulse is required.
-Based on the method in~\citet{KarenLiu}, the analytical gradient of the contact impulse is computed efficiently by leveraging the sparsity derived from the complementarity constraints.
-Because the contact impulse is obtained from the constrained optimization~\eqref{eq:minvel}, different types of the solution can exist due to the Signorini condition and Coulomb's friction constraint.
-The solution of contact impulse can be categorized into three types according to the value of $\bm{\lambda}_k$ and $\mathbf{v}_{k,i+1}$ as shown in Figure~\ref{figure:contactforces}.
+To compute the derivatives of the dynamics $\mathbf{f}_{\mathbf{x}}$ and $\mathbf{f}_{\mathbf{u}}$ for the backward pass detailed in~\eqref{eq:coeff_of_Qfunction}, the gradient of the contact impulse is required.
+Based on~\citet{KarenLiu}, the analytical gradient of the contact impulse is computed.
+The solution of contact impulse can be categorized into three types according to the value of $\bm{\lambda}_k$ and $\mathbf{v}_{k,i+1}$ as shown in Figure~\ref{figure:contactforces}, due to the Signorini condition and Coulomb's friction constraint.
+Along this categorization, we apply specific conditions for gradient computation that are unique to each contact type.